 The Strategy is established through engagement with different stakeholder groups within the Higher Education and Further Education (HE/FE) Sectors using a variety of group forums and smaller meetings and dialogue approaches.
-Through this consultation, APUC's Operational Procurement strategy benefits from exposure to both internal and external scrutiny.
 This strengthens the understanding of the Strategy and the prospect of achievement of its policies, aims and objectives.
-This Strategy was reviewed and approved by the Chief Executive of APUC and the APUC Board in July 2024.
+This Strategy was reviewed and approved by the Chief Executive of APUC and the APUC Board in July 2025.

-Note that due to high levels of volatility and disruption in the supply chain caused by the remaining impacts from the Covid-19 situation and the wars in Ukraine / Russia and Palestine / Israel, many aspects of this strategy may be subject to change in order that APUC may dynamically adapt to best support its member institutions deal with these challenges.
+Note that due to high levels of volatility and disruption in the supply chain caused by the remaining impacts from Brexit, the Covid-19 situation and the wars in Ukraine / Russia and Palestine / Israel, many aspects of this strategy may be subject to change in order that APUC may dynamically adapt to best support its member institutions deal with these challenges.
 Due to the uncertainty and lack of predictability of impacts related to these factors, the actions to deal with them have not been specifically set out in this strategy but are instead being managed via the relevant established channels of activity management.